 Healthcare can be expensive!
 Braces, plastic surgery or oncological care tends to cost thousands, and it’s not always covered by insurance.
 Even routine office visits might stretch the budget of some patients.

 If you offer payment plans for your patients, it helps make receiving care more affordable.
-If someone has a choice of paying upfront or spreading out payments over time, then your budget-conscious patients might prefer to have the flexibility of making payments, especially if there’s an interest-free option.
+If someone has a choice of paying upfront or spreading out payments over time, then your budget-conscious patients might prefer to have the flexibility of making payments.

 10. Build Employee Loyalty